tobyfey/docassemble-protocoldeterminator/README.md

 The specific legal issue leads you to the specific legal information that is most helpful.

+The infosheet is organized into 3 parts to give the user the "news they can use":

+1. Explanations
+1. Next Steps
+1. Options

 The first time a new issue, or a new clone of an existing issue, an advocate will be presented with legal information about the .
 The advocate can organize this information that is most understandable,

 ### Gathering

 ### Next Steps and Options

+Next steps and options are collected from the layers of issues and legal objects.
+For example, an option in all eviction cases would be Request a Continuance, but File Counterclaims may only be relevant for certain elements of an eviction case.

 <details>